HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_enhance_personalized_portlet.md

-# Enhance the Personalized Portlet
+# 11. Enhancing the Personalized Portlet

 Introduce enhancements in the Personalized Portlet.